nfdi4plants/ARC-specification/ARC specification.md

 ## Introduction

 This document describes a specification for a standardized way of creating a working environment and packaging file-based research data and necessary additional contextual information for working, collaboration, preservation, reproduction, re-use, and archiving as well as distribution.

-This document specifies a data storage schema and representation, named *Annotated Research Context* (ARC), for organizing file-based data and processing workflows with associated metadata in both human and machine-readable formats.
-ARCs combine existing standards, leveraging the properties of the investigation-study-assay (ISA) model for metadata and the Common Workflow Language (CWL) for representing processing specification.
-While aiming to be compatible with similar standards and schemas, ARCs are specifically oriented towards common practices in experimental plant biology.
+This organization unit is named Annotated Research Context (ARC) and is designed to be both human and machine actionable.

 ARCs are digital objects that fulfill all FAIR principles and are therefore referred to as FAIR Digital Objects (FDO).

 An ARC is intended to capture research data, analysis and metadata and their evolution in scenarios ranging from single experimental setups to complex experimental designs in plant biological research.
 Its design intent is to assist researchers in meeting FAIR requirements, and also minimize the workload for doing so.
 ARCs are self-contained and include assay/measurement data, workflow, and computation results, accompanied by metadata and history, in one package.
-Toward this, ARCs combine two widely used standards: the [ISA metadata model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Language](https://www.commonwl.org).
+Toward this, ARCs combine existing standards, leveraging the properties of the [ISA metadata model](https://isa-specs.readthedocs.io/en/latest/isamodel.html), for administrative and experimental metadata and the [Common Workflow Language (CWL)](https://www.commonwl.org) for representing processing specification.

 ARCs are furthermore designed to enable straightforward conversion to other types of research data archives, such as e.g. [Research Object Crates](https://www.researchobject.org/ro-crate/), to facilitate straightforward operation with widely used archives (e.g. PRIDE, GEO, ENA etc.).
 Therefore, ARCs aggregate administrative, experimental, and workflow meta data within a common structure.

 This specification is intended as a practical guide for software authors to create tools for generating and consuming research data packages.

 The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
 This specification is  based on the [ISA model](https://isa-specs.readthedocs.io/en/latest/isamodel.html) and the [Common Workflow Specification (v1.2)](https://www.commonwl.org/v1.2/).